Artificial

 This suggests that a very few

-clever insights might solve the problem of Artificial Intelligence very
+clever insights might solve the problem of Artificial Intelligence

 suddenly.
 It also suggests that if a small improvements can